 At Kesteven & Grantham Girls’ School, we pride ourselves on the rounded and accomplished young women that graduate each year.
 We have a consistent record of academic excellence at the highest levels achieved in an environment that encourages our pupils to grow and mature into capable, confident adults.
 Ofsted themselves recognised this approach in our 2011 Outstanding inspection, saying "[KGGS] produces successful, mature and confident young women who are well equipped to succeed in the next stages of their education and lives."

-We take great pride in our history, particularly our alumna Margaret Thatcher (née Roberts) who was Head Girl in 1942-43.
+We take great pride in our history, particularly former students Margaret Thatcher, Britain’s first female Prime Minister, who was Head Girl in 1942-43, and more recently Shona McCallin hockey gold medallist at the 2016 Rio Olympics.
 The historic centre of the school has been maintained and retains its impressive façade, as does the Sixth Form centre in Harrowby House.
-We have continually expanded the site, most recently with the new Creative and Expressive Arts Centre opened in May 2014, and now accommodate just under 1200 girls.
+We have continually expanded the site, most recently with the new Creative and Expressive Arts Centre opened in May 2014, and we now accommodate just over 1200 girls.

 The staff continually strive to bring out the best in the girls, both academically and through a wide range of extra-curricular activities.
-We have exchange programmes in place with French, German, Spanish and Japanese schools; offer regular Duke of Edinburgh expeditions; regularly compete at national level in a diverse range of pursuits from Water Polo to Bar Mock Trials; and present regular musical, choral and dramatic presentations throughout the year.
-Many of our students perform in sport at county, regional, national and some at international level; indeed, barely a weekend goes by where we are not competing in a sports fixture.
+We have exchange programmes in place with French, German, and Japanese schools; offer Duke of Edinburgh expeditions; regularly compete at national level in a diverse range of pursuits from Water Polo to Bar Mock Trials; and present regular musical, choral and dramatic presentations throughout the year.
+Many of our students perform in sport at county, regional, national and some at international level; indeed, barely a weekend goes by where our students are not competing in a sports fixture somewhere.

 This breadth of life experience is the finest gift we have to offer your daughter, and we are privileged to be in a position to do so.
 If you have any questions or require further information do not hesitate to contact us here at school.
 We do offer places throughout the year, when they become available and when it is appropriate to do so.

-As Headteacher I am immensely proud to have been asked to contribute to this year’s publication since it has enabled me to signal that the efforts and achievements of our students and staff have been acknowledged in such a very public way.
+As Headteacher I was immensely proud to have been asked to contribute to the 2016 publication since it enabled me to signal that the efforts and achievements of our students and staff have been acknowledged in such a very public way.